phalcon/documentation/docs/db-models.md

 }
 ```

+!!! warning "NOTE"

-> **NOTE**: Never use a [Phalcon\Db\RawValue][db-rawvalue] to assign external data (such as user input) or variable data.
+    Never use a [Phalcon\Db\RawValue][db-rawvalue] to assign external data (such as user input) or variable data.
 The value of these fields is ignored when binding parameters to the query.
 So it could be used for SQL injection attacks.
-{: .alert .alert-warning }

 ## Dynamic Updates
 SQL `UPDATE` statements are by default created with every column defined in the model (full all-field SQL update).
 You can change specific models to make dynamic updates, in this case, just the fields that had changed are used to create the final SQL statement.